ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Implementation

 \subsection{Overview of the ShadowNet prototype}

-We have implemented the ShadowNet prototype as an end-to-end on-device model inference system, as shown in Figure~\ref{fig:system}.
-It contains the ML mobile application, the TensorFlow Lite runtime library with extensions for ShadowNet, the ShadowNet client application (CA) and the ShadowNet trusted application (TA).
-The ShadowNet models are split into Part A and Part B, denoting the Normal World and the Secure World, respectively.

-During a model inference task, TensorFlow Lite handles the linear layers in the Normal World.
-For the nonlinear layers, the ShadowNet CA sends commands to the TA, which handles them inside the Secure World and passes the results back.
+We implement the ShadowNet prototype as an end-to-end on-device model inference system as shown in Fig.~\ref{fig:system}.
+Our prototype contains the ML mobile application, TensorFlow Lite runtime library with extensions for ShadowNet, ShadowNet client application (CA) and ShadowNet trusted application (TA).
+ShadowNet runs the transformed linear layers in the Normal World and uses the CA to communicate with the TA in the Secure World, which runs the other (non-linear) layers securely.
+ShadowNet models are split into two components -- Part A and Part B which run in the Normal World and the Secure World, respectively.
+During inference, Part A, which runs in TensorFlow Lite, processes the linear layers in the Normal World.
+When executing the non-linear layers, Part A invokes the CA to send commands to the TA which runs Part B inside the Secure World and passes the results back.